martinmozi/jsonVariant/README.md

-A header only library to deserialization json string to the recursive variant and serialization recursive variant to json string
+jsonVariant is a C++ header-only library for deserializing JSON strings to the recursive variants and serializing recursive variants to JSON strings

 # Installation

-Copy directly the header into your project or use cmake for complete instalation
+Copy the header file into your project or use cmake for installing header to system folders

 # Prerequisities

-The library is using the rapidjson (https://github.com/Tencent/rapidjson) as a default backend.
-Alternatively it's possible to use also the jsoncpp https://github.com/open-source-parsers/jsoncpp instead but the json schema validation is supported only with rapidjson backend
+The library is uses rapidjson (https://github.com/Tencent/rapidjson) as a default backend.
+Alternatively it's also possible to use jsoncpp https://github.com/open-source-parsers/jsoncpp.
+The json schema validation is supported only with rapidjson backend

 # Build & Install